ShaunCurtis/Blazr.Demo/documents/CQSDataBrokers.md

 # Building a Command/Query Data Pipeline for Blazor in DotNetCore

-The first time I came across CQS I though it might answer some issues I had with the Repository pattern.
-My exitement quickly disipated when I discovered how many classes I needed to create to implement it.
-My generic repository framework trumped it hands down.
+The first time I came across CQS - the answer to my problems with the Repository pattern.
+My excitment quickly disipated when I discovered how many classes I needed to create to implement it.
+My generic repository framework, even with it's design problems, trumped it hands down.

 I recently had cause to revisit CQS on an application re-write and decided to work on creating a more succinct version.
-This article is about what I've managed to achieve.
+This article is about what I managed to achieve.

-CQS - not to be confused with CQRS - is a programming style.
+CQS - not to be confused with CQRS - is fundimentally a programming style.
 Every action is either:

 1. A *Command* - a request to make a data change.
 2. A *Query* - a request to get some data.

 A *Command* returns either status information or nothing.
-It should **NEVER** return a data set.
+CQS defines it **NEVER** return a data set.

 A *Query* returns a data set.
-It makes makes no changes to the state of the data.
-It simply gets the data requested. **NO SIDE EFFECTS**.
+CQS defines it **NEVER** makes makes changes to the state of the data.
+Ther are no **NO SIDE EFFECTS** to the owning object.

-These rules can (and should) be applied to all object methods.
+Good practice is to apply theese rules to all object methods.
 They make code more readable to the third person.

-## Repository
+## Code Repository

+> Not to be confused with the Repository pattern

 You can find the code used in this article in my consolidated **Blazr.Demo** repository here: